-The assessment model was fit to length frequency data from various sources by converting predicted age distributions (as modified by age-specific selectivity) to predicted length distributions using an age-length transition matrix.
-Because seasonal differences in pollock length at age are large, several transition matrices were used.
+The assessment model was fit to length frequency data from various sources by converting predicted age distributions (as modified by age-specific selectivity) to predicted length distributions using an age-length conversion matrix.
+Because seasonal differences in pollock length at age are large, several conversion matrices were used.
 For each matrix, unbiased length distributions at age were estimated for several years using age-length keys, then averaged across years.
-A transition matrix estimated by Hollowed et al. (1998) was used for length-frequency data from the early period of the fishery.
-A transition matrix was estimated using 1992-98 Shelikof Strait EIT survey data and used for winter survey length frequency data.
+A conversion matrix estimated by Hollowed et al. (1998) was used for length-frequency data from the early period of the fishery.
+A conversion matrix was estimated using 1992-98 Shelikof Strait EIT survey data and used for winter survey length frequency data.
 The following length bins were used: 17 - 27, 28 - 35, 36 - 42, 43 - 50, 51 - 55, 56 - 70 (cm).
-Finally, a transition matrix was estimated using second and third trimester fishery age and length data during the years (1989-98) and was used for the ADF&G survey length frequency data.
-The following length bins were used: 25 - 34, 35 - 41, 42 - 45, 46 - 50, 51 - 55, 56 - 70 (cm), so that the first three bins would capture most of the summer length distribution of the age-2, age-3 and age-4 fish, respectively.
-Bin definitions were different for the summer and the winter transition matrices to account for the seasonal growth of the younger fish (ages 2-4).
+Finally, a conversion matrix was estimated using second and third trimester fishery age and length data during the years (1989-98) and was used for the ADF&G survey length frequency data.
+The following length distribution of the age-2, age-3 and age-4 fish, respectively.
+Bin definitions were different for the summer and the winter conversion matrices to account for the seasonal growth of the younger fish (ages 2-4).